Surprising Ways to Clear Acne

 - Asian skin often responds to restricting iodine in the diet.
 That means less sushi, less seaweed, and less salt.

 - African skin often responds to a low-allergy diet.
 People of African heritage are more likely to be sensitive to wheat, dairy, and citrus than to other foods.
-Eliminating these foods may clear acne on black skin.
+Eliminating these foods may clear acne on the black skin.

 - People who have brown skin are often sensitive to beans.
 Changing the way beans are cooked and the type of bean used every day can help clear up the skin when it just is not possible to stop eating beans.